material-components/material-components-web/packages/mdc-textfield/input/README.md

 ##### MDCTextFieldInputFoundation.checkValidity() => boolean

 Returns the result of the checkValidity() call in the native input.
+This can be the result of customized validity checking.

 ##### MDCTextFieldInputFoundation.isDisabled() => boolean